emard/esp32blesynscan/README.md

 # Electrical

-There should be some 12V->3.3V converter, to save power recommended is switching converter (Canton Power).
+There should be 12V->3.3V converter.
+To save power recommended is switching converter (Canton Power).
 RJ-12 plug can't guarantee that GND makes connection before other pins.
 Use 3.6V zener diodes to protect